mworion/MountWizzard4/README.rst

 =============

-Welcome to MountWizzard4 is a utility for 10micron users for improving the workflow for astronomy work and imaging runs on Windows, OSx and Linux (Ubuntu tested).
-As a python application, it should run in all environments supporting python 3.6-3.8 and PyQt5 as a Gui framework.
+Welcome to MountWizzard4 is a utility for 10micron users for improving the workflow for astronomy work and imaging runs on Windows, OSx and Linux (Ubuntu 18.04 tested).
+As a python application, it should run in all environments supporting python 3.6-3.8 and PyQt5 as a GUI framework.

 For being fully operational, MW4 needs either: